 Where can you see this happen regularly?
-The lively jam session happens every Friday night at 7:30 p.m. indoors at Prairie Pasttimes, 220 1/2 Broadway, or weather permitting, outdoors on the street by Symphony in Flint Hills Gallery (next to Chase County Courthouse) - Remember to bring a lawn chair!
+The lively jam session happens every first and third Friday night at 7:30 p.m. indoors at Prairie PastTimes, 220 1/2 Broadway, or weather permitting, outdoors on the street by Symphony in Flint Hills Gallery (next to Chase County Courthouse) - Remember to bring a lawn chair!

 Whichever Friday of the month it is determines the category: 1st Friday - Gospel, 2nd Friday - Bluegrass, 3rd Friday - Folk-Country-Bluegrass, 4th Friday - Old Time Rock-n-Roll and Vintage Country.
 All are acoustic instruments except 4th Fri-Rock-n-Roll.
 Special 5th Friday programs have included Cowboy & Western Music, Songwriters' Night, Singalong Nights, Blues Night, and Kansas Songs.general acoustic, bluegrass, gospel, old time country n rock, and on the occasional fifth Friday, contra dance and folk.

 To the best of anyone's knowledge, "Music at the Emma" was Kansas' first public weekly jam session and is surely the longest-continuous jam session.
 Although the Emma Chase cafe has closed, the musicians have kept name "Emma Chase Friday Night Music" based on an iconic fictionalized community character.

 The jam sessions are free to the public although "the jar" is occasionally passed around to raise funds for a special need, for additional sound equipment, or to help support an upcoming performance.